 - You do not have a customer service department

 - You are okay relinquishing control of your customers’ experience to Amazon

-You can use Amazon’s FBA Calculator to predict fees and expenses given your item sizes and weight.
-Overall, the fee structure for FBA sellers greatly increases with the size and weight of a product; therefore, FBA sellers who have small, lightweight products incur fewer fees.
+You can use Amazon’s FBA Calculator to predict fees and expenses, given your item sizes and weight.
+Overall, the fee structure for FBA sellers dramatically increases with the size and weight of a product; therefore, FBA sellers with small, lightweight products incur fewer fees.

 FBA Fulfillment Fees

 All FBA sellers must pay FMA fees to cover the shipping and handling costs involved with fulfilling their company’s orders.
 These most likely cover the labor hours, packaging and overhead that Amazon incurs to provide this service.

 FBA vs FBM: A Comparison